 As you can see, cost, flexibility, and visibility often compete against one another.
 Since flexible and comprehensive both have strong impacts on cost, it may be challenging to even choose 2 of the 3 dynamics and have much success with your security and observability efforts.
 Fortunately, Cribl LogStream can mitigate the tradeoffs among these considerations.

-Turn logs into metrics.
 Log data may contain valuable information your teams need to analyze.
-Logs can also be pretty dense, and can represent a lot of data, especially across millions of daily events.
+Logs can also be pretty dense and can represent a lot of data, especially across millions of daily events.
 For some teams, the answers they need may be found in a small subset of metrics contained in the logs.
 LogStream can aggregate logs into metrics which can then be sent to APM or TSDB tools for analysis.
 This can reduce data by a ratio of 1,000 to 1.
-Simultaneously, it enables teams to choose the best tool for the job, and gives them more visibility into their environment.
+Simultaneously, it enables teams to choose the best tool for the job and gives them more visibility into their environment.
 It can actually improve all three of your goals.

-Manage who sees what.
 Use role-based access control to manage teams’ access to data, so they can only see what they need to do their job.
-Instead of each team being responsible for getting their own data into the tools of their choice, LogStream centralizes the management of data, and helps ensure people can’t access data they shouldn’t.
+Instead, each team is responsible for getting their own data into the tools of their choice, LogStream centralizes the management of data and helps ensure people can’t access data they shouldn’t.
 This also means collecting less overlapping data while still getting teams what they need.

 Making decisions in IT often presents tradeoffs between the competing goals of cost, flexibility, and comprehensive data analysis.
 LogStream can help you dramatically reduce the negative consequences of these choices.
 Take one of our interactive sandbox courses to learn more about how LogStream can help you “choose all 3.”
 You can also learn from your industry peers in our Cribl Community Slack.